Panda4817/remindsy/README.md

 Reminds you to buy cards and presents for friends and family a week or 2 weeks in advance of their birthday and/or anniversary.

-## Features I want to add
+## Feature I want to add
-- Import birthdays/anniversaries from contacts and phone calendars
+- Import birthdays and anniversaries from contacts and phone calendar with one click from the settings screen
-- Design a cool splash screen

 ## Requirements
 - See package.json